 The Word is alive and active, powerful and spiritual.
 When we read the Word do we believe it will teach us, fill us, carry us and lead us in our day?
 We should!
 We should be leaving room for God to speak to us when we read the Word each day so it can launch us into the Spirit and guide us into times of repentance, renewal and reset.

-Read MoreFor the love of the word
+Read MoreFor the Love of the Word

 NEHEMIAH Chapter 8 is the beginning of the spiritual revival and the people were renewed in their reverence for the scripture, worship, and understanding of the law, for starters.
 With every revival, there is always a "rebible"- that is, a heightened hunger and release of the Word of God.